Get to the Root of Unhappiness at Work

 He or she may be in a position to better help you understand the vision and mission of your sector of the organisation.
 He or she might be able to provide you with a precise outline of what is expected of your work.
 Make more concerted efforts to interact positively with your colleagues.

 If you’re finding that you’re unable to make friends in the workplace, focus on your work.
 Remember that co-workers come and go and that they switch out entirely if you change your workplace.
 If you’re still not performing very well, search for a new job.

 Unhappy at Work due to Feeling Neglected

 Feeling neglected usually translates to a perception that you’re not being paid as well as you’d like.
 If you recognise yourself here, meet with your employer and explain your feelings to him or her.
-Let him or her know why you deserve more compensation by providing convincing background data.
+Let him or she know why you deserve more compensation by providing convincing background data.

-If your employer can’t give you a raise, discuss other alternatives like additional employee benefits, career-expanding opportunities or in-kind extras such as gym membership, in-house child care and the like.Recommend0 recommendationsPublished in
+If your employer can’t give you a raise, discuss other alternatives like additional employee benefits, career-expanding opportunities or in-kind extras such as gym membership, in-house childcare and the like.Recommend0 recommendationsPublished in